CISP Webinar Series 2025

 A poster for a webinar series on starting and scaling social prescribing.

-The Role of Link Workers
+The Essential Role of Social Prescribing Connectors

 Wednesday, August 6